How to Write Your First CV Straight Out of School | Beginner’s Guide

 • Make sure your margins are consistent throughout the document

-But if you want to add a little flair and some more customisation options then it is certainly worth looking into using something like Powerpoint or Canva.
-These programs offer a bit more flexibility when it comes to playing around with the layout and design of your CV.
+But if you want to add a little flair and some more creative options for layout, then it is certainly worth looking into using something like Powerpoint or Canva to create the PDF.
+These programs offer a lot more flexibility when it comes to playing around with the layout and design of your CV.

 Your CV should be a positive representation of you and your abilities.
 There are some things that you should avoid including: